Wagner-BWG/blogs-api/README.md

 *This project was part of [Trybe](https://github.com/betrybe)'s web development course and their instruction team provided the dockerization (Dockerfile and docker-compose.yml) and the seeders and the connection config for the database.*

+## How to use:

+This application is hosted at a virtual server at ***AWS EC2***.
+You can use an API Client (such as Insomnia or Postman) to make requests to the server at http://3.21.122.82:3000/ followed by the endpoint. (e.g. http://3.21.122.82:3000/user )

-## To run this application locally:
+<details><summary>To run this application locally:</summary>

 Clone this repository and in its root folder execute the command `docker-compose up -d --build` to start up the dockerized app.
 (Make sure your ports 3000 and 3306 are free as these are used by the containers)